-Acrobatics Plus Course #6008 Level: 9-12 Length: Semester (5 credits); repeat for credit Prerequisite: Cheer or dance team or teacher approval Graduation: Elective credit This course focuse s on dance and acrobatic skills.
-Students will learn and
+Acrobatics Plus Course #6008

+Length: Semester (5 credits); repeat for credit Prerequisite: Cheer or dance team or teacher approval

-I his course focuses on dance and acrobatic skills.
+This course focuses on dance and acrobatic skills.
 Students will learn and practice the basic, intermediate and advanced dance, partner stunting and basic tumbling skills with the goal of learning and improving dance and acrobatic skills.
 Students also learn the history of dance.